-That’s where behavioural marketing comes in.
-Let’s find out how you can build a detailed picture of your customers’ needs and address those needs with more effective campaigns.
+That's where behavioral marketing comes in.
+Let's find out how you can build a detailed picture of your customers' needs and address those needs with more effective campaigns.

-Whenever people use the internet, they’re generating data.
-Behavioural marketing uses that data to build a profile of the user and show them marketing that’s more likely to be relevant, interesting, and useful.
+Whenever people use the internet they're generating data.
+Behavioral marketing uses that data to build a profile of the user and show them marketing that's more likely to be relevant interesting and useful.
 These profiles can be built from sources like:

 - Browsing history